node-modules/ready/README.md

 Mark it as ready, you can simply using `.ready(true)`.

-You alos can mark it not ready.
+You can also mark it not ready.

 ```js
 obj.ready(true);